GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

         significant.
 In that case, stick to the default planner, *estimate*, based on heuristics.

+    **GMT_GRAPHICS_DPU**
+        Default target dots-per-unit for images when a remote gridded data set is requested without specifyin a resolution (e.g., @earth_relief).
+        Append "i" to indicate the DPU is dots-per-inches and "c" for dots-per-cm.
+        [default is 300i].

     **GMT_GRAPHICS_FORMAT**
         Default graphics format in modern mode [default is **pdf**].